EricTsaiQA/LightExampleOfAppium/README.md

 This is a test script to presnet automation test for Android application MyObservatory

+# Request of test case
+1. Launcher app
+2. Open Side Menu
+3. Select item: 9-Day Weather Forecast
+4. Verify Forecast of the next 9 days are displayed

+# How scritp judge its FAIL
+1. fail to select "HK 9-day weather forecast" button in side menu
+2. fail to open HK 9-day weather forecast page
+3. fail to collect 9-day forecast data on page ( e.g. if we only found 8 days data, test will set to fail)

 # Environment ( this is the environment i run this script so it nice you can have similar things before you run it)
 1. Macbook pro running on IOS 10.12.3
 2. Appium v1.6.5